Slack for conferences

-Once you create a Slack team for your conference, we suggest starting with the following:
+Once you create a Slack workspace for your conference, we suggest starting with the following:

-Promoting trusted team members, such as your event organizers, to the Administrator role allows them to help manage your Slack team.
+Promoting trusted members, such as your event organizers, to the Administrator role allows them to help manage your Slack workspace.

 - Let interested attendees request a Slack account